hfoffani/hypolambda/README.md

 ### Future work ###

+For HL to take on serious tasks it will need to support:

+* Objects or dictionaries or maybe namespaces?
+* Comments in code.
+* Tail recursion and loops implemented as tail recursions.

-Asynchronous evaluations.
+#### Asynchronous evaluations.

-The `async` keyword transforms a lambda expression into a promise.
+An `async` keyword that transforms a lambda expression into a promise.
-The fulfillment of the future value is implicit, blocking is delayed until the actual is required.
+The fulfillment of the future value would be implicit and blocking delayed until the actual value is required.

     a_function = lambda x: x + 2;
     a_promise = async a_function;